parse-community/docs/_includes/ios/user-interface.md

 ## PFTableViewCell

-Many apps need to display table view cells which contain images stored in the Parse Cloud as `PFFile`s.
+Many apps need to display table view cells which contain images stored in the Parse Cloud as `PFFileObject`s.
 However, to load remote images with the built-in `UITableViewCell` involves writing many lines of boilerplate code. `PFTableViewCell` simplifies this task by exposing an `imageView` property of the type `PFImageView` that supports remote image loading:

 <div class="language-toggle" markdown="1">
 ```objective_c